 A signal flag is used by a task (or ISR) to inform another task of the occurrence of a significant situation.
 Thirty-two signal flags are associated with each task.
 A collection of one or more signals is referred to as a signal set.
+The data type rtems_signal_set is used to manipulate signal sets.

 A signal set is posted when it is directed (or sent) to a task.
 A pending signal is a signal that has been sent to a task with a valid ASR, but has not been processed by that task's ASR.

-11.2.2 A Comparison of ASRs and ISRs
+12.2.2 A Comparison of ASRs and ISRs